zhizdev/sparsefusion/README.md

 ## Acknowledgements

 We thank Naveen Venkat, Mayank Agarwal, Jeff Tan, Paritosh Mittal, Yen-Chi Cheng, and Nikolaos Gkanatsios for helpful discussions and feedback.
-We also thank David Novotny and Jonáš Kulhánek for sharing pretrained models for NerFormer and ViewFormer, respectively.
+We also thank David Novotny and Jonáš Kulhánek for sharing outputs of their work and helpful correspondence.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. (DGE1745016, DGE2140739).